“You have a beautiful instrument.”

 Los Angeles jazz guitarist and educator Larry Koonse

 “Isn’t it nice to have a singer who can sing in key!”

 Al Kay – Canadian Trombone superstar

-Deanne Matley is in possession of a clear, pure and extremely appealing voice, her greatest gift.
+Vocalist Deanne Matley is in possession of a clear, pure and extremely appealing voice, her greatest gift.
 What separates her from the pack is her continual search to learn and discover, to stretch her own boundaries and to grow.
-It’s a marvel to witness this endlessly curious singer, who is not content to rest on her considerable laurels, preferring instead the excitement of new challenges and intriguing opportunities.
+It’s a marvel to witness this endlessly curious singer, not content to simply rest on her considerable laurels.

 Deanne is well-versed in many musical contexts, whether fronting a big band, giving her all at the helm of her jazz quartet, or performing R&B, pop, and musical theatre.
 A native of Calgary, Alberta, Vocalist Deanne Matley is the featured singer for that city’s acclaimed Prime Time Big Band.

 Career highlights include representing the National Jazz Summit in a concert at the 100th Calgary Stampede; performing at Mongolia’s Giant Steppes of Jazz festival; the Calgary and Sylvan Lake jazz festivals, the Medicine Hat Jazz Festival with Guido Basso; duetting with Tommy Banks, and Al Kay; and being featured live on CBC Radio’s “The Homestretch”.